Ionaru/easy-markdown-editor/README.md

 - **theme**: Override the theme.
 Defaults to `easymde`.
 - **toolbar**: If set to `false`, hide the toolbar.
 Defaults to the [array of icons](#toolbar-icons).
 - **toolbarTips**: If set to `false`, disable toolbar button tips.
 Defaults to `true`.
+- **toolbarButtonClassPrefix**: Adds a prefix to the toolbar button classes when set.
+For example, a value of `"mde"` results in `"mde-bold"` for the Bold button.
 - **direction**: `rtl` or `ltr`.
 Changes text direction to support right-to-left languages.
 Defaults to `ltr`.